 What do we mean by a natural learning area?

-A natural learning area is a wild and natural space where learners are free to play with found items from nature and learn about the natural world.
+A natural learning area is a wild and natural space where learners are free to explore and play with found items from nature.
+This will help them to reconnect with and learn about the natural world.

 What does a natural learning area look like?